ocaml/merlin/doc/dev/ARCHITECTURE.md

 `merlin_recovery_explain.ml`: extract information from a parser explaining the context of syntax errors `merlin_recovery_strategy.ml`: various analyses on LR-parser to help recover from incomplete parses

+`merlin_browse.ml`: help navigation in typedtree, mainly answering "what is around this position?"
 `merlin_typer.ml`: wrap OCaml typechecker

 Summary: